morris/vanilla-prime/README.md

 The `/public` directory is the root directory for standard static files and assets, e.g. HTML, CSS, JavaScript, images, and so on.

-The public directory is served during local development, and should otherwise be deployable as-is.
+The public directory is served during local development, and should be deployable to a static web server as-is.

 Some files in the public directory may be generated from source files.
+Further production optimizations may use the public directory as input.

 ## Source Directory